lilyshellhammer/notes_public/AlgoQResponses.md

 ```
 findIntersection (Node a, Node b) //top level function call will return true if any leaf nodes overlap
   if they are both leaves
-      check overlap, if it works return true
+      check overlap, if they do return true
   if nodes overlap
     if check if both have children
          // return true if any of the children findOverlap calls returns true: